Jassmiin/Practice/README.md

 # Practice
-A duels plugin for 1.19.3 Minecraft
+A duels plugin for 1.19.3 Minecraft (probably broken use at your own risk lol)